 Many big online companies rely on this method either solely or to let them ship products which they normally would not be able to inventory.
 Amazon.com uses this method for some of the items sold and at the individual level Ebay and Esty sellers use this method all the time.

 At checkout in the area where you select your “Shipping Method” will be a check box you can click to indicate you want it drop shipped.
 If you provide a valid address in your account’s business profile, we will automatically check this for you.
 The order is then shipped and made to look like you are the sender.
 No information about us will be included.
 Prices will also be removed from the packing slip.

-A giclee prints is a way to classify a professionally produced print using inkjet technology, primarily printed on canvas or a fine art paper with archival grade inks.
+A giclée print is a way to classify a professionally produced print using inkjet technology; primarily printed on canvas or a fine art paper with archival grade inks.
 While the process is only several decades old, it has quickly become the method of choice for both artists and photographers.
 Read more…

-Fortunately your hi-res file will remain intact since we need that to produce your print.
+Fortunately your high resolution file will remain intact since we need that to produce your print.

 Resolution is a relative number dependent upon the size of the print you choose.
 The more your image is enlarged, the lower your resolution will be.

-Yes, we run regular re-calibration cycles our monitors and run regular cleaning or calibration cycles on our printers.
+Yes.
+We run regular re-calibration cycles on our monitors and run regular cleaning and calibration cycles on our printers.
 This is to ensure consistent results with every print job.
-All are calibrated based on standards set by the International Color Consortium (www.color.org).
+All machines are calibrated based on standards set by the International Color Consortium (www.color.org).

 Our calibration print is a special 8×10 print you can order which allows you to adjust your monitor to try to match the print.
 Once you have done this and start working on your images on your computer you will be working on an image which is more closely aligned to industry color standards.
 Read more…